 If your neck pain is the result of a herniated disc or degenerative disc disease, then conservative treatments may provide only temporary relief.
-Consulting with an orthopedic doctor can provide minimally invasive options that boast successful results.
+Consulting with an orthopedic doctor can provide minimally invasive options, such as microdiscectomy, that boast successful results.

 You know you want the best treatment, but all the complex medical jargon can be overwhelming.
 Understanding the common procedures for neck pain is crucial to making an informed decision about your treatment.

 Although cervical spine surgery can be scary, know that advances in medical technology have made these procedures safer and more effective than ever.

 In between each bone of the spine lies a protective cushion called a disc.
 These discs help our bodies absorb the shock from everyday movements like running, walking, and jumping.
 In addition, discs protect the spinal column during falls and other traumas.
 Each disc has a tough, fibrous membrane that encloses an elastic core.